AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/disp-flushing.md

 ### DISPATCHER FLUSH REPLICATION RECEIVING VIRTUAL HOST

-The dispatcher module looks for particular headers to know when a POST request is something to pass along to AEM renders or if it's a serialized as a flush request and needs to be handled by the dispatcher handler itself.
+The Dispatcher module looks for particular headers to know when a POST request is something to pass along to AEM renders or if it's a serialized as a flush request and needs to be handled by the Dispatcher handler itself.

 Here is a screenshot of the configuration page that shows these values:
 ![picture of the main configuration screen settings tab with the Serialization Type shown to be Dispatcher Flush](assets/disp-flushing/disp-flush-agent1.png "disp-flush-agent1")